YogeshGK/YogeshGK/README.md

 # 🔭 About me..
   - Building enterprise applications
   - AWS Certified Solutions Architect
-  - Doing a little bit of everything to deliever the project
+  - Doing a little bit of everything to deliver the project

 # 🌱 I’m currently learning ...